award

 Wrongful Termination

-Our experienced wrongful termination attorneys understand that being let go from a job could be very difficult, financially and emotionally.
-If you believe that you have been wrongfully terminated (or wrongfully discharged) from your job, an experienced employment attorney may be able to help you get the compensation you deserve.
+Our experienced wrongful termination attorneys understand that losing a job can be incredibly challenging, both financially and emotionally.
+If you believe you have been wrongfully terminated, an experienced employment law attorney can help you secure the compensation you deserve.

 What Is the Statute of Limitations for Wrongful Termination in California?